xkbcommon/libxkbcommon/doc/quick-guide.md

     if (!ctx) <error>
 ~~~

-The xkb_context contains the keymap include paths, the log level and
+The `xkb_context` contains the keymap include paths, the log level and
 functions, and other general customizable administrativia.

-Next we need to create a keymap, xkb_keymap.
+Next we need to create a keymap, `xkb_keymap`.
 This is an immutable object
 which contains all of the information about the keys, layouts, etc. There
 are different ways to do this.